You’re a financial analyst, but that doesn’t mean your financial analyst resume should look as dull as a spreadsheet.

 You’ve got the better experience, but they know how to present it better than you do.

 Guess who’s getting hired?
+The one with better layed out experience section.

 For better or worse, the way you present your financial analyst experience is tremendously important.